Magical Thinking OCD

 • Doing things at a specific time

-Avoidance
+Avoidance in OCD

 Another superstition with magical thinking OCD is avoidance.
 Individuals may avoid certain colors, numbers, words, places, and things.
 For example, they may avoid looking at the clock at a certain time of day to avoid seeing a certain series of numbers.
 I can not touch the blue

-Ordering and arranging rituals:
+Ordering and arranging rituals for OCD:

 When someone has Magical Thinking OCD they can feel the need to put things in a specific order, to prevent something bad from happening.
 For example I need to put my coffee cup down a specific way so nothing bad will happen.
 Or I need the objects on my desk to be in a specific way so nothing bad will happen to my family.

-Superstitious rituals
+OCD Superstitious rituals

 We have all seen people knock on wood or throw salt over their shoulder.
 Yes these can be superstitious routines.
 That does not mean that everyone who does that has superstitions has OCD.
 The difference with someone who has OCD is they become very distressed or anxious when they do not do the compulsion.
 If they were not able to do the compulsion they can not stop thinking about it.
 Often they will return to do the compulsion to feel better in the moment.